FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 5. Updates the Subscription status accordingly

-Every recurring payment follows a predictable path.
+Every recurring billing payment follows a predictable path.
 Knowing each stage helps you spot where things break.

 StageWhat HappensStripe Status